Skip to main content

 Wine writer, author and presenter

 If you’re looking for a wine writer who brings experience, clarity and a love of wine to every project, you’re in the right place.
-There's plenty to enjoy on this website from reviews of new wines, old wines and historical line ups; profiles of wineries and the latest news in the world of wine, including how to contact me to give presentations on what makes wine the most delicious liquid on Earth.
+This website features a weekly column by yours truly, along with reviews of new wines, old wines and historical line ups, profiles on wineries and the latest news in the world of wine.

 Meet Joelle